Mike Wallace

 Myron Leon Wallace (May 9, 1918 – April 7, 2012) was an American broadcast journalist, and television personality.
 Known for his investigative journalism, he interviewed a wide range of prominent newsmakers during his seven-decade career.
-He was one of the original correspondents featured on CBS news program 60 Minutes, which debuted in 1968.
+He was one of the original correspondents featured on CBS news magazine program 60 Minutes, which debuted in 1968.
 Wallace retired as a regular full-time correspondent in 2006, but still appeared occasionally on the series until 2008.
-He is the father of Chris Wallace.
+He was the father of broadcast journalist Chris Wallace.

 Wallace interviewed many politicians, celebrities, and academics throughout his life.

 Early life

-Wallace, whose family's surname was originally Wallik, was born on May 9, 1918, in Brookline, Massachusetts, to Russian Jewish immigrant parents.
+Wallace was born on May 9, 1918, in Brookline, Massachusetts, as one of four children to Russian Jewish parents Zina (also Sina; née Sharfman) and Friedan "Frank" Wallik, who had left their home shtetl around 1900.
+His maternal uncle was economist Isaiah Leo Sharfman.
 He identified as Jewish and claimed it was his ethnicity (instead of religion) throughout his life.
 His father was a grocer and insurance broker.
 Wallace attended Brookline High School, graduating in 1935.
-He graduated from the University of Michigan four years later with a Bachelor of Arts degree.
-While a college student, he was a reporter for the Michigan Daily and belonged to the Alpha Gamma chapter of the Zeta Beta Tau fraternity.
+Wallace attended University of Michigan, at the encouragment of his uncle, who was chair of the economics department, graduating with a Bachelor of Arts degree in 1939.
+While a college student, he was a reporter for The Michigan Daily and belonged to the Alpha Gamma chapter of the Zeta Beta Tau fraternity.

 Career

 1930s–1940s: Radio

 Wallace appeared as a guest on the popular radio quiz show Information Please on February 7, 1939, when he was in his last year at the University of Michigan.
 He spent his first summer after graduation working on-air at Interlochen Center for the Arts.
 His first radio job was as a newscaster and continuity writer for WOOD radio in Grand Rapids, Michigan.
 This lasted until 1940, when he moved to WXYZ radio in Detroit, Michigan, as an announcer.
 He then became a freelance radio worker in Chicago.
+Wallace was hired as a newscaster at the Chicago Sun in 1941.